 Canals, bicycles, and colour galore – these photos of Copenhagen, Denmark will have you packing your bags and give you plenty of ideas for the best things to do in Copenhagen.

-Copenhagen has long been on my list of places to visit in Europe.
+Copenhagen, Denmark has long been on my list of places to visit in Europe.
 So when my friend Jenn gave me free-rein to plan our European travels, I was excited to fit it into our schedule.
-With Andrew in tow, we did our best to take in as many of the city’s highlights as possible.
+With Andrew in tow, we did our best to do as many of the top things to do in Copenhagen as possible.